128technology/docs/docs/sec-config-antivirus.md

 ## How Does It Work?

 SSR Anti-Virus uses the Sophos anti-virus engine and includes a self signing certificate for simplified, secure connection.
-Similar to IDP, Anti-Virus is configurable directly on the hub and spokes of the network.
+Similar to IDP, Anti-Virus is configurable directly on the spokes of the network.
 You can select one of the built-in security profiles, or define parameters on your own for a custom profile.

 ## SSR Anti-Virus Profiles